 - Elevator lobby (high-rise buildings and I-2, I-3 occupancies)

-- Walls separating dwelling units (apartment, dorms, etc.)
+- Walls separating dwelling units (apartments, dorms, etc.)

 - Walls separating guests rooms in residential (R-1, R-2) and I-1 institutional occupancies